yellowdog/python-examples/README.md

 **Multiple Task Executions using Identical `ARGS` and `ENV` for all Tasks**

 It's sometimes useful for testing to be able to generate multiple Tasks in a single `submit.py` invocation, e.g., to test operation across multiple simultaneous Workers.
-This can be done using the `TASK_COUNT` field in the `config.toml` file.
+This can be done using the `TASK_COUNT` property in the `config.toml` file.

 **Multiple Task Executions using Varying `ARGS` and `ENV` for each Task**

-To run multiple Tasks with different settings for each Task, the `ARGS` and `ENV` values can be set in a JSON file, as shown in the following example:
+To run multiple Tasks with different settings for each Task, the `ARGS` and `ENV` properties can be set in a JSON file, as shown in the following example:

 ```json
 {